Required disclosure that property is in the territory in the vicinity of either a military airport or public airport.

 The fact that a property is in a Homeowners Association (HOA) must also be disclosed.

-The Office of Pest Management (OPM) website contains information about what you should know about pest management.
+The website for the Pest Management Division of the Arizona Department of Agriculture contains information about what you should know about pest management.

-Anyone can go on the OPM website to retrieve a complete termite (or other wood destroying organisms) treatment history for the past ten years and/or TARF report(s) on any structure in the state of Arizona (residential/commercial).
+Anyone can go on the Pest Management webpage to retrieve a complete termite (or other wood destroying organisms) treatment history for the past ten years and/or TARF report(s) on any structure in the state of Arizona (residential/commercial).

-For a list of title insurance resources, visit the Arizona Department of Insurance website at https://insurance.az.gov/
+For a list of title insurance resources, visit the Arizona Department of Insurance and Financial Institutions website at https://difi.az.gov/

 Prospective homebuyers should investigate water availability before purchasing real property.
 The Arizona Department of Water Resources is your first step to investigate water availability and to learn more about groundwater supplies.